rng-guy/NFSMWBartender/APPENDIX.md

 * Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

 * Very short cooldowns for regular roadblocks or Heavy / LeaderStrategy spawns can result in spam.
+Excessive support spam can cause game instability, as these spawns ignore most spawn limits.
+You can also reduce this risk by setting their `Duration` VltEd parameters to low values.

 * The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before regular roadblocks and Heavy / LeaderStrategy spawns can first appear in a given pursuit.